datumorphism/datumorphism.github.io/content/wiki/tools/git.md

 - ...

 ## Useful Commands

 -  To check all the commits related to a file, use ``git log -u``.
--  Try out ``git log -g`` before determine which reflog to deal with.
+-  Try out ``git log -g`` before determining which reflog to deal with.
 -  To compare the changes with the last commit, use ``git diff --cached HEAD~1``.